 - Adaptational Intelligence: While still a klutz, in the live-action films he's much smarter than he is in the comics and the cartoon series.

 - Adorkable: In the Sony Live-Actions films, Clumsy acts very sweet and friendly with others.
 He's even given floppier ears which look different compared to the other smurfs.
+In the Wii game "The Smurfs Dance Party", Clumsy has his own song called "More Than A Name" where he has his own adorkable way of dancing.
 Helps that he was voiced by late actor Anton Yelchin.